Ijeoyibo/markdown-cv/index.md

 - LinkedIn online courses on Microsoft BI Stack, in progress

-__VETIVA CAPITAL LIMITED, Lagos, Nigeria__
+__VETIVA CAPITAL LIMITED,__ Lagos, Nigeria
+Lead Program Manager

-*Vetiva is a Pan-African Financial Services Company incorporated in Nigeria; duly regulated and registered by the Securities & Exchange Commission.
-Our wholly-owned subsidiaries Vetiva Securities Limited (a dealing member of the Nigerian Stock Exchange); Vetiva Fund Managers Limited and Vetiva Trustees Limited act as Broker/Dealers, Fund/Portfolio Managers and Corporate Trustees respectively*
+***Vetiva is a Pan-African Financial Services Company incorporated in Nigeria; duly regulated and registered by the Securities & Exchange Commission.
+Our wholly-owned subsidiaries Vetiva Securities Limited (a dealing member of the Nigerian Stock Exchange); Vetiva Fund Managers Limited and Vetiva Trustees Limited act as Broker/Dealers, Fund/Portfolio Managers and Corporate Trustees respectively***

 `2015-2017`